Zytharian/ADHQ/README.md

 ### How do I get set up?

 Firstly, this project heavily depends on the class system located in [this repository](https://github.com/Zytharian/LuaLibs).

 So how do you get set up?
 The easiest way is to open the place in edit mode to get a setup of the HQ's network that is already functional and work off of that.
+You can access the place either via the Roblox website (it is uncopylocked) or in the [place-file-mirror](place-file-mirror) folder of this repository.

 As a quick overview, the in-game hierarchy is as follows, leaving the workspace and model hierarchy to what you will find by opening the place in edit mode.